NeuroTech-Leuven/bci-resources/README.md

 * [toolkit,*] [OpenVibe](https://openvibe.inria.fr/), a software platform with graphical user interface dedicated to designing, testing and using brain-computer interfaces
 * [tutorial] [OpenVibe tutorials](https://openvibe.inria.fr/documentation-index/) some plug-and-play examples of working, on-line BCIs to get started
 * [toolkit] [timeflux](https://timeflux.io/), an alternative framework for the acquisition and real-time processing of biosignals (text-based interface)
+* [toolkit] [brainflow](https://brainflow.org/), a library with support for multiple programming languages to obtain, parse and analyze EEG, EMG, ECG and other kinds of data from biosensors

 ## Datasets